rajeshkanna-pm/As-A-Product-Manager/README.md

   ### Features
   **1. Customer Relationship Management (CRM):** Allows store associates to access customer profiles, purchase      history, and loyalty data to provide personalized service

   **2. Omnichannel Engagement:** Facilitates "Clienteling" (personalized messaging between associates and customers) to drive loyalty and repeat visits

-  **3. Point of Sale (POS) & Checkout:** A mobile-first checkout system that allows employees to process transactions anywhere on the sales floor.
+  **3. Point of Sale (POS) & Checkout:** A mobile-first checkout system that allows employees to process transactions anywhere on the sales floor

-  **4. Inventory & Catalog:** Provides real-time access to the full product catalog and stock levels across multiple locations.
+  **4. Inventory & Catalog:** Provides real-time access to the full product catalog and stock levels across multiple locations

   **5. Store Operations:** Streamlines daily tasks like opening/closing procedures and reporting into a single dashboard.

   <summary> <b>Click to view the Success and Adoption metrics of the Product</b></summary>

   ### Success Metrics
   * Adoption:
     35% of active users increase on daily basis